Trend Report 2020

-There are nine key trends that I feel are worthy of mention for Spring 2017 — three colours, three materials, and three moods — each with the potential to run for the long term, and all combining to create an overall picture for the current interiors mood for the first quarter of this year.
+There are nine key trends that I feel are worthy of mention for Spring 2017 — three colours, three materials, and three moods — each with the potential to run for the long term, and all combining to create an overall picture for the interiors mood for the first quarter of 2017.
 Here’s the summary: the why, how and what!

-Blue is a perennially popular colour, often cited as people’s favourite, and of course teal, as my pick for colour of the year, prompted the very first Trendbulletin.
+2 Denim Blues Blue is a perennially popular colour, often cited as people’s favourite, and of course teal, was my pick for colour of the year.
 But the blues I refer to here cover a wider range.
 This is more about the larger connotations of the colour than an individual shade, which is why I refer to it as ‘Denim Blues’.
 Consider the cloth in all its varied tones, washed-out to indigo, bleached to faded.
 Consider its iconic status, and yet it’s widespread availability.
 As such, when I think of ‘Denim Blues’ I also reference the easy care, relaxed but eternally chic, go anywhere, smart or casual, vibe of its namesake.
 And in fact, Dulux’s colour of the year for 2017 was called Denim Drift, described as a colour that “works as well in a kitchen as it does in a bedroom.”
 Which is exactly the point.
 This is another go anywhere, use anyhow shade.
 Because why have constraints at home.

-This is a trend I’ve talked about before (see Trendbulletin 4) eulogising the very power of green to uplift and enliven.
+3 Gorgeous Greens I’ve eulogised already about the power of green to uplift and enliven.
 It’s not going away, and that’s good, for it has the power to transform like no other shade of the spectrum.
 And again, it is wonderfully flexible, as I speak here of all greens, from delicate celadons to deepest fir hues.
 And of course, the natural variety, whether humble pot plant or a garden, from balcony to patio, vast lawns to postage stamps counts too; it doesn’t matter, the important thing is simply to recognise the importance of regularly gazing upon green.

-The overall aesthetic is one of adornment.
+The summary The overall aesthetic is one of adornment.
 And a celebration of that adornment for the sake of it.
 It has no function but to delight the eye.
-And this moment is a recognition that perhaps, that’s actually the most important function of all.
+And this moment is a recognition that perhaps that’s actually the most important function of all.